writethedocs/www/docs/guide/learn-git-contribute.rst

-Learn Git by editing the Write The Docs website
+Learn Git by editing the Write the Docs website
 ===============================================

 Identify the page you want to edit